Public Health (BASc)

 - English/anglais (ENG4U/EAE4U preferred)

-- The minimum grade(s) required in the subject prerequisites (normally in the 60-70% range) will be determined subject to competition.
+- Note: the minimum grade(s) required in the subject prerequisites (normally in the 60-70% range) will be determined subject to competition

 Note: Applicants with a Bachelor's Degree from an accredited university will not be considered for admission to the four-year degree program.